DawnEver/ieee-conference-typst-template/README.md

 In fact, typst app provides built-in IEEE paper template and [ieee-typst-template](https://github.com/bsp0109/ieee-typst-template) gives a modified edition for author's requiements, but they are not enough.

-Based on Word and Latex templates and guidelines, I diy my Typst template.
+Based on Word and Latex templates and format guidelines, I diy my Typst template.

 ## What is Typst